 We’ve all received the very watered down white washed version of Dr. Martin Luther King Jr. or Rosa Parks in grade school, but have you taken the time to really learn about these individuals and their fight in the struggle?
 They don’t even bother to teach us about the importance of individuals such as Malcolm X and Marcus Garvey, but this doesn’t mean we can’t learn about them on our own.
 I recommend each of you to learn, in detail, about a prominent black historical figure.
 You can even step it up a notch and challenge yourself to research the name and background of a Black historical figure you’ve never heard of before.
 In this day and age of technology these names are no longer hard to find. 🙂

 Black people may be a minority in population but we are the majority in spending.
 Our buying power is unbelievable but we tend to put our dollars into businesses and systems that don’t support us.
 Seems counter productive, right?
 This month, but preferably this year, buy at least one item from a Black owned business.
 I have a list in my phone of items I want to buy from small Black businesses and plan on buying most if not all of them by the end of this year.
 For my bank account and husband’s sake I won’t buy them all this month.
 HA!
-These are a few of the businesses on my “Black owned to buy” list: Hillman Bookstore, Mahogany Cheers, African Ancestry, and Pin Living Color.
+These are a few of the businesses on my “Black owned to buy” list: Hillman Bookstore, Mahogany Cheers, and African Ancestry.
 Go check them out!

 I touched on this subject at the beginning of this piece.
 We need to celebrate Juneteenth the same way we celebrate the 4th of July.
 We need to take the time to learn about Black history the same way we learn other’s history.
 It is important we celebrate and remember our ancestors and their accomplishments by celebrating their lives.
-This means celebrating the days that aren’t marked on the calendar.
+Which means celebrating the days that aren’t marked on the calendar.
 The same way we celebrate Dr. King we should celebrate brother Malcolm on his birthday.
 Make sure to mark your calendars for these important days and make it a tradition to so every year.
 It’ll pass down from generation to generation until it becomes the new norm.

 We need to give back.
 It’s that simple yet we make it so much harder than it needs to be.
 You do not need to be rich to give back to your community.
 You need to be caring and determined.
 Giving back doesn’t always have monetary attachment to it.
-What God-given talent have you been blessed with in this life?
+What God-given talent are you sharing in this life?
 If you are an artist, volunteer some time to teach children in your local community about art.
 If you’re good with numbers, teach someone who lacks such knowledge how to balance their finances etc. However, for those of you who prefer to donate money find local organizations that directly benefit a large number of Black people and their advancement.
 Even if it’s a $10 donation, it’s $10 that will directly benefit the community.
 I will personally be donating to one of Colin Kaepernick’s #10For10 charities.